 Jens Hoffmann has long been interested in the history of exhibitions.
 He joined The Jewish Museum in a newly created position as Deputy Director, Exhibitions and Programs in November 2012.
 Formerly Director of the California College of the Arts (CCA) Wattis Institute for Contemporary Art in San Francisco from 2007 to 2012 and Director of Exhibitions/Chief Curator at the Institute of Contemporary Art in London from 2003 to 2007, Hoffmann has organized more than 50 shows internationally including major biennials, most recently the 12th Istanbul Biennial (2011) and the 9th Shanghai Biennial (2012/13).
-In February 2014, Hoffmann’s book Show Time, the first to explore the recent history of exhibition making and shifts that have taken place in the practice of curating contemporary art over the last 25 years, will be published by Thames and Hudson, London and Distributed Art Publishers, New York.
+In February 2014, Hoffmann’s book Show Time, the first to explore the recent history of exhibition making and shifts that have taken place in the practice of curating contemporary art over the last 25 years, was published by Thames and Hudson, London and Distributed Art Publishers, New York.

 The exhibition is made possible in part by The Peter Jay Sharp Exhibition Fund.